 Isomerases are enzymes catalyzing a molecule’s isomerization.
 In other words, they enable particular functional groups to be transferred

-Enzymes are categorized by the sort of response that they catalyze.
+Enzymes are categorized by the sort of reaction that they catalyze.
 The classification of the enzyme at a glance-

 Classification of Enzymes